A step-by-step guide

 All international students will need to pay a deposit of between £3,000 and £8,000 to secure their place at Oxford Brookes.

 The quickest way to pay the deposit is by card.
 In order to do this you will need to log in to your Agent Portal, select the student whose deposit you wish to pay and follow the instructions.
-If you are unable to pay by card, you will need to pay the deposit by bank transfer using our international payments platform: Convera GlobalPay for Students
+If you are unable to pay by card, you can pay by bank transfer using our online payment system.
+The student’s 8 digit applicant ID and date of birth will be needed to sign into the payment system.
+A variety of payment options will be offered.
+You can select bank transfer or any of the options that are most suitable for you.
+Please check your student’s offer letter for the deposit amount that needs to be paid.

 We also offer a range of scholarships to help our international students with the costs of studying at Oxford Brookes.
 You can find out more on our Global Scholarships page.